FKnottenbelt/LS_120/OOP_design/writing_inheritable_code.md

-Subclasses agree to a contract: they promise to be substitutable for their superclass (Liskov Substitution Principle): an object should act like what it claims to be.
+Subclasses agree to a contract: they promise to be substitutable for their superclass (Liskov Substitution Principle):
+An object should act like what it claims to be.
 (mountainbike should act like a bicycle)

 ## 4 - Use the Template Method Pattern
 This allows you to seperate the abstract from the concrete

 ## 5 - Preemtively Decouple Classes
-Avoid writing code that requires ith inheritors to send super.
+Avoid writing code that requires its inheritors to send super.
 Instead use hook messages.

 ## 6 - Create shallow Hierachies